MileHacker Logo

 • Taranto lacks specific city travel cards, unlike therger Italian cities.

-• For regional travel, verify Puglia-specific passes, though less common.
+• For travel to nearby areas, verify Puglia-specific passes, though less common.

 • Focus on individual site entry fees for attractions.